 C. Thomas Avedisian

-We are pursuing research that cuts across a variety of disciplines, including heat transfer and energy systems.
+We are pursuing research that cuts across a variety of disciplines, including heat transfer and combustion.
 Problems are pursued from an experimental (as contrasted with a purely computational or theoretical) approach.
-Recent projects include studies of droplet combustion; micro-scale boiling on impulsively heated thin metal films; and film boiling with chemical reaction.
+Current projects include studies of droplet combustion, film boiling to promote thermal decomposition or organic liquids, and phase change processes of highly superheated liquids.

 Selected Awards and Honors